Grand Teton National Park Continues Efforts to Protect Bighorn Sheep.

 Could non-native mountain goat carcasses be left on the landscape by qualified volunteers?
 Volunteers should make reasonable efforts to retrieve the edible portions of the animals they take, as long as the terrain is reasonable and allows safe access to the animal.

 Who can apply to be a qualified volunteer?
-Applicants must be United States citizens and at least 18 years of age.
+Qualified volunteers for the 2021 program will only be recruited from the previous year’s participants.
+These volunteers must be United States citizens and at least 18 years of age.
 Qualified volunteers may not have active warrants, past wildlife violations, or violations associated with the Elk Reduction Program.
 Volunteers must certify that they are physically fit and able to hike and operate in management zones above tree line at altitude and travel in remote and steep mountainous terrain.
 Volunteers must also pass a mandatory firearm proficiency evaluation (three of five shots in an eight-inch target at 200 yards).